 However, like the other models, this also has a feature for creating shortcuts for your most frequently used operations.
 It does nothing but helps save your time instead of everything from the start again and again.

-Hence, this is pretty useful for non-techy people; you can call a technician to guide you and set up a custom function for the most frequently required operations, then you will be able to use them again without setting up everything from the start.
+Hence, this is pretty useful for non-techy people; you can call a technician to guide you and set up a custom function for the most frequently required operations.
+You can use them again without setting up everything from the start.

 The model has excellent printing compatibility with Smartphones.